There are lots of Danish Language schools including several online ones and even some great home study courses.

 Some Dansk Language schools will offer free tuition through your kommune, while others will be tuition based.
 There are other courses, which are online and you never have to step into a classroom.
 There are also great package courses, which can really give you a great headstart if you are not in Denmark and want to start learning now.

 Your first step (if in Denmark) is to talk to your kommune.
 Ask them if they have a Danish Language school that you can be sent to.
 Usually if you are a new resident, you can get free classes for the 1st year or two.
 This will depend on your residency status, the kommune and availability.
 But always check that out first.
 Can save you a lot of money.

-Below is a list of sprog skoler.
-Mostly in Sjælland, but many of the schools have locations in other parts of Denmark, so check each one out and see what will fit you best.
+Below is a list of sprog skoler (Danish for language schools).
+Most are in Sjælland, but many of the schools have locations in other parts of Denmark, so check each one out and see what will fit you best.

 Schools like LærDansk, have offices all over the country, so look for a location close to you.
 Same goes with LOF and VUC skoles, which are everywhere.
 The other schools are mostly one or two locations within the same area.

 Another great way to locate a school near you, is to go to Dansk Sprogcentre , which has a map that includes 90% of all the language schools in Denmark.
 If you do not find anything there or on the list below.
 Try searching for "sprogskole" or "sprogcentre" in google.dk.
 Put in your city or kommune after the above terms and that should give you a good result.